unracer/sec/README.md

 UNDERSTANDING (for non-eng country):
 - vu1n3rs is action witch you can make, but is not a magic steps
+- also you should think figuratively and abstract things that you think about (also helpfull in real life)

 TASK:
 - we need shell